HTML Templates

 </template>

-element is hidden from the DOM.
+<div id='notice' />Without scripting, this will not produce anything.
+The <template> element is hidden from the DOM.
 If you inspect it in Firefox, you'll see it's been greyed out, and only contains a "document fragment".
-A document fragment isn't an active part of the document tree, so it won't show up until it's inserted into the DOM proper somehow (with document.appendChild(...)
+A document fragment isn't an active part of the document tree, so it won't show up until it's inserted into the DOM proper somehow (with document.appendChild(...), for example).

 let template = document.getElementById('notice-template')